 - Stress: You drink to relax from a long day at work

-Traits may be a factor in your alcoholism.
-However, it is difficult to isolate addiction to being a hereditary problem when there are other factors that may contribute to alcoholism.
+Hereditary traits could undoubtedly contribute to your alcoholism.
+However, it is difficult to isolate addiction as being a hereditary problem when there are other factors that may contribute to alcoholism.

 Why Heredity Matters in Alcoholism

 It is safe to say that heredity can’t explain all the factors that led you to drink.
 However, understanding your DNA may help you tap into some clues as to why you are addicted to alcohol.
 After all, the more you know about your condition, the more empowered you become to combat it.